This post contains affiliate links. Please see our disclosure policy.

 In a medium mixing bowl, place the sourdough discard, baking powder, water, salt and chopped scallions.
 Stir vigorously unti well combined.
 It will fizz and bubble as the baking powder dissolves.

-A bowl of batter made to make sourdough discard scallion pancakes.
+Mixed batter in a mixing bowl to make sourdough discard scallion pancakes.

 Heat a non stick frying pan or cast iron skillet on high heat.
 When you’re ready to cook, add a little oil to the pan and then spoon out the mixture into pancakes.
 I make 6 good size pancakes from this mixture, but you would get 10 smaller sized pancakes.